colinstillwell/ddev-site-devkit/README.md

 * `site-` commands: each command calls a matching script from your project-owned scripts.
 * `devkit` commands: tools you can use directly or from within your project-owned scripts.
 * Example scripts are automatically generated in `.ddev/site-devkit/site/scripts`.
-* Safe, CI-friendly defaults: idempotent tasks, sensible exit codes, and pass-through arguments for full control.
+* Safe, CI-friendly defaults: idempotent tasks with strict error handling and sensible exit codes, making them pipeline-safe.
 * Framework agnostic: works with any tech stack.

 ## Install or update